florentpoujol/CSharpToUnityScriptConverter/readme.md

 Current version : 1.0
 Last edit of this manual on the 30th of November 2012.

+#How to buy

+You will be able to buy this extension from the offical Unity Asset Store and from GamePrefabs.com at some point during the first week of December 2012.

 #How to install

 Extract the CSharpToUnityScriptConverter.unitypackage in your Asset folder.